fair-data-collective/INCENTIVE-Controlled-Vocabulary/README.md

 [![CI](https://github.com/fair-data-collective/M4M18-vocabulary/workflows/Sheet2RDF/badge.svg)](https://github.com/fair-data-collective/M4M18-vocabulary/actions?query=workflow%3ASheet2RDF)

 # [INCENTIVE Variables Controlled Vocabulary](http://purl.org/incentive/variables/)
 Controlled vocabularies allow an accurate and controlled approach in describing physical and digital assets (e.g., data).
 One of such controlled vocabulary is **INCENTIVE Variables**.
-This controlled vocabulary is a result of Metadata 4 Machine (M4M) Workshop 18 (M4M.18) provided to [the INCENTIVE community](https://zenodo.org/communities/incentive/about/).
+This controlled vocabulary is a result of Metadata 4 Machine (M4M) Workshop 18 and 22 (M4M.18 and M4M.22) provided to [the INCENTIVE community](https://zenodo.org/communities/incentive/about/).

 `sheet2rdf` and `OntoStack`, developed by Nikola Vasiljevic, are used to build and serve **INCENTIVE Variable**, while [PURL](https://archive.org/services/purl/), which once configured, will be used to persist identifiers for the vocabulary terms and properties: